-A coronavirus causes a viral infection.
-It affects the respiratory (breathing) system.
+The coronavirus causes a viral infection.
+It hurts the respiratory (breathing) system.
 You may have heard of other coronaviruses like MERS and SARS.
-A new strain of coronavirus is now in the United States.
+A new type of the coronavirus is now in the United States.
 This is the virus on the news that first showed up in China.

-What is the name of the disease caused by this new coronavirus?
+What is the name of this new disease?

-The World Health Organization (WHO) announced the new name of this disease is “coronavirus disease 2019”.
+The World Health Organization (WHO) calls this disease “coronavirus disease 2019.”
 For short, it is called COVID-19.

 What are the symptoms?

-What can I do to help prevent getting the coronavirus?
+What can I do to help not get the coronavirus?

-As of now, there are no vaccines for this coronavirus.
-But there are other things you can do to help prevent illness:
+As of now, there are no vaccines (shots) for this coronavirus.
+But there are things you can do to help keep from getting it:

 What do I do if I think I’m getting sick?

-If you think you are getting sick, call your primary care provider.
-He or she can help find out what condition you have and the best way to get better.
+If you think you are getting sick, call your primary care provider (PCP).
+He or she can help find out why you feel that way.
+Your PCP will know how to help you feel better.
 In case of an emergency, call 911.

-How do I know if I am at high risk?
+How do I know if I am at high risk for COVID-19?

 I am pregnant.
 Am I at high risk?